-Certification is available for this level with successful completion of the testing process Pre-requisite to Certification: None
+Certification is available for this level with successful completion of the testing process

 This course presents the student with necessary skills to drive the fire apparatus, equipped with a pump, from station to the fire scene, enable the pump and safely and effectively deliver a water-stream to the firefighters on the nozzle.
-This course is designed to meet objectives of NFPA 1002, 2017 edition, Chapters 4 and 5, Fire Apparatus Driver/Operator Professional Qualifications.
+This course is designed to meet objectives of the current edition of NFPA 1002, Chapters 4 and 5, Standard for Fire Apparatus Driver/Operator Professional Qualifications.